perscamden/asylum_diary/README_2.md

 Some details.
+Allowance.
+Was told to sign a paper about allowance.
+Considered that I didn't have much money and that I would be able to contribute back to the society when the waiting was done, along with other factors, I signed.
+Months laters got an allowance of 14.7 (or 15.7 later) euros a month which soon paused when moved to Kybartai and I didn't sign another paper that looked different.
+Resumed when moved back to Pabradė.
 About the appeal.

+About the appeal.
-I was not even contacted before being told to attend an online court hearing, nor was I able to access the case from the court system.
+Much like the whole time I wasn't given proper information even when I asked, I was not even contacted before being told to attend an online court hearing, nor was I able to access the case from the court system.
 They said that they wouldn't give me back my passport unless I wrote a letter to the court to cancel the appeal.
-I refused, saying that the appeal wasn't even started by me.
+I refused because the appeal wasn't even started by me, nor was I able to do anything with it.

 Got my passport back after repeatedly requested for months.
 They repeatedly tried to forced me to take the passport by signing a paper that said I was taking the passport for just a few days by saying that they wouldn't give me back my passport unless I signed it.
 I refused, saying that I was leaving the country and not returning.